graasp/graasp-infrastructure/README.md

 - Delete the old infrastructure

-# Architecture
+## Architecture

 Some of the resources have been wrapped in custom `Construct` type to simplify usage (ECS cluster, Postgres...) and use sane defaults adapted to Graasp.
 For other ressources, we directly use the terraform provided construct.
 This can be improved if better abstractions are needed.
 Indeed, the current architecture was created by mapping the manually created AWS infrastructure to code, to perform the migration, but it can be perfected now that Terraform manages the infrastructure.

+### Potential improvements

 Some example of the possible improvements:

 - Manage the zones and DNS records directly with Terraform
 - During the migration to IAC, it was discovered that we are only using public subnets in our VPC.
 This means everything in graasp is addressable from the Internet.
-This is mitagated by security groups, which only allows traffic from authorized clients.
+This is mitigated by security groups, which only allows traffic from authorized clients.
 But it might be a good idea to use private subnets, it means however still having public subnets for the application load balancer and routing from public to private subnets.
 - Use more strong types: a lot of resources can currently take arbitrary strings for configuration.
 See `AllowedRegion` for an example of improving a configuration type.
 - Terraform do not manage the deployments, it makes the infrastructure available for the CI/CD to act.
-Make the CI/CD more generic (instead of one workflow per env), then create a pipeline to deploy a generic dev environment (infra followed by deploy), to have ephemereal dev environments.
+Make the CI/CD more generic (instead of one workflow per env), then create a pipeline to deploy a generic dev environment (infra followed by deploy), to have ephemeral dev environments.
 - Separating "static" resources in different stacks.
 For example, by putting ECR repo in a different stack for each env, we could destroy everything else, while keeping image history.
-- Instead of using long-lived AWS credentials, use Github OIDC integration (see https://github.com/aws-actions/configure-aws-credentials#oidc).
+- Instead of using long-lived AWS credentials, use Github OIDC integration (see [Configure AWS Credentials (OIDC)](https://github.com/aws-actions/configure-aws-credentials#oidc)).
 This allow workflows to assume a specific AWS role for just the duration of the workflow.
   - This would also allow a workflow to only assume a role for its own env, preventing someone to rewrite the workflow to run on another env.
-See https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services
+See <https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services>

-# Troubleshoot
+## Troubleshoot

-## Importing an existing ressource
+### Importing an existing ressource

 If something has been created manually on AWS, you can import it into the terraform state (if most of the config matches), so that you don't have to recreate it.